sunshineatnoon/SunshineAtNoon.github.io/_posts/2017-05-19-Brief-Summary-on-Neural-Style-Transfer.md

 $$L_{style}(\vec{a},\vec{x}) = \sum_{l=0}^{l}w_lE_l$$

 **Training.** The first Neural Style Transfer Algorithm is characterized as an optimization problem.
 Starting with a noise image, one feeds this image to the pre-train VGG net and calculate the style loss and content loss between this image and the style and content image respectively, then backpropagates the gradient all the way back to this noise image to push it closer to our target image.
 Repeating this optimization process many iterations, we shall get an image combining the content and style from the content image and style image.
-An example result is shown in Figure 1.
+An example result is shown in Figure 2.

 **Drawbacks.** This opening paper shows the a fantastic application of CNNs.
 Yet it tackles this problem by an optimization process, so it's inefficient and can't be applied in real world such as a phone APP.
 Also, why Gram Matrix can capture style of an image is kind of a myth to be revealed.

+## Reference
+[1] Gatys L A, Ecker A S, Bethge M. A neural algorithm of artistic style[J]. arXiv preprint arXiv:1508.06576, 2015.
+[2] Johnson J, Alahi A, Fei-Fei L. Perceptual losses for real-time style transfer and super-resolution[J]. arXiv preprint arXiv:1603.08155, 2016.
+[3] Li, Yanghao, et al. "Demystifying Neural Style Transfer." arXiv preprint arXiv:1701.01036 (2017).
+[4] Gatys, Leon A., et al. "Preserving color in neural artistic style transfer." arXiv preprint arXiv:1606.05897 (2016).
+[5] Gatys, Leon A., et al. "Controlling Perceptual Factors in Neural Style Transfer." arXiv preprint arXiv:1611.07865 (2016).
+[6] Dumoulin, Vincent, Jonathon Shlens, and Manjunath Kudlur.
+"A learned representation for artistic style."
+(2017).
+[7] Huang, Xun, and Serge Belongie.
+"Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization." arXiv preprint arXiv:1703.06868 (2017).